lfe-rebar3/compile/README.md

 all Erlang-related files your project may have, and finally it will compile the ``.lfe`` files in your project.

-If you would just like to to compile the ``.lfe`` files, you can use the following command:
+If you would just like to compile the ``.lfe`` files, you can use the following command:

 ```bash